Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 Renters (Reform) Bill – Grounds for gaining possession

-The Renters (Reform) Bill will ensure the grounds for possession are “comprehensive, fair and efficient” and “cover all circumstances under which a landlord might reasonably expect possession”.
+The Renters (Reform) Bill is designed to ensure the grounds for possession are “comprehensive, fair and efficient” and “cover all circumstances under which a landlord might reasonably expect possession”.
 Grounds can be either mandatory or discretionary.
 For mandatory grounds, judges must award possession when a landlord can evidence the ground is met.
 Discretionary grounds allow a judge to consider whether it is reasonable to award possession, even where the ground is met.

 Recognising that landlords’ circumstances change, the Government is introducing new mandatory grounds for eviction for landlords who want to sell their property and/or move (themselves or family) into the rental property.
 Landlords won’t be able to use grounds for moving in, selling or redevelopment for the first six months of the tenancy, meaning responsible renters will enjoy enhanced security and peace of mind after moving into a property.